tips

 For tourists with foreign licences, points aren't deducted, but fines still apply.
 Serious offences can result in immediate licence confiscation and criminal charges.

-Drink-Driving Fines
+Drink-Driving Fines in Spain

 Spain has strict alcohol limits, lower than many other countries.